Skip to content

 Open Email Intelligence from the application sidebar to review the operational view.

-The dashboard summarizes the last 14 days:
+The Overview summarizes the last 14 days:

 • Message observations: Normalized email message events ingested from connected providers

-Email Intelligence events view
+Email Intelligence Emails view

 Watchdog is a Microsoft 365 response capability.
 It does not block every email-observed domain.
 It evaluates lookup results after enrichment, then creates a Microsoft sender block only when the result passes safety checks and high-confidence heuristics.